-As discussed above, beginning in January 2012, we changed our North American business model for the RTMS product line and undertook restructuring initiatives.
-In June 2012, we expanded the restructuring initiative to include aspects of our Europe-based CitySync business and our non-China Asian business.
+As discussed above, beginning in January 2012, we changed our North American business model for the Autoscope® radar product line and undertook restructuring initiatives.
+In June 2012, we expanded the restructuring initiative to include aspects of our Europebased LPR business and our non-China Asian business.
 The majority of restructuring expense recognized in 2012 related to employee severance.

 Amortization of intangibles expense was \$1.6 million in both 2012 and 2011 and reflects the amortization of intangible assets acquired in acquisitions.
-Assuming there are no changes to our intangible assets, we anticipate amortization expense will be approximately \$1.4 million in 2013.